Welcome to UBC – A Place of Mind.

 A full Grand Noodle Emporium menu can be found here for your reading pleasure and finding food at UBC.

-Palate: Healthy and seasonal food with vegan options.
+OK – Palate: This is where you find vegetarian and vegan food at UBC.
+Healthy and seasonal food with vegan options.
 Palate UBC serves mostly sandwiches and made-to-order paninis.
-Great gluten free brownies, vegan desserts, and often no line-ups for a convenient and quick meal.
+Palate UBC also has great gluten free brownies, vegan desserts, and often no line-ups for a convenient and quick meal.

 Rating: 3/5 => Quick lines and vegan food options at UBC.